Cookies on the Healthspan site

 But it's not just what you eat that can affect stress, but how.
 When stressed, skipping a meal increases the chance of overindulging later.
 Opt for regular meals and snacks throughout the day to regulate cortisol levels and blood sugar: reducing the temptation to reach for a quick sugar fix or midnight feasting.

 Stress management techniques are endless, and effectiveness can vary per individual.
-Meditation, deep breathing, yoga, guided imagery, and behavioral distraction are effective, but can be difficult to undertake and master.
+Meditation, deep breathing, yoga, guided imagery, and behavioural distraction are effective, but can be difficult to undertake and master.
 Focussing on just one minute of guided meditation a day, is a good start, and can be built upon to create a completely stress free part of your routine.

-On top of active stress management, you should also consider how ‘stressful’ your lifestyle is.
+On top of active stress management, you should also consider how 'stressful' your lifestyle is.
 Taking a step back, examining every area of your life, and determining what areas need work can go a long way to achieving optimal health.
 As well as considering your diet and exercise regime, also think about the amount of sleep you get on average, your work-life balance, and your relationships.
-Address weak areas individually, focusing hard to improve them for a thirty day period.
+Address weak areas individually, focusing hard to improve them for a 30-day period.
 With all of this in mind, you must remember the importance of nutrition in your overall wellbeing and stress levels.
-Maintaining good nutrition is key to ensuring your body and mind are in the best possible condition to combat stress— regardless of its source or intensity.
+Maintaining good nutrition is key to ensuring your body and mind are in the best possible condition to combat stress- regardless of its source or intensity.

 Karrina Howe is a qualified personal trainer, Olympic weightlifting coach and Precise Nutrition Level 1 coach, who guides people on their path to a healthier lifestyle.